awesomephant/united-generations-website/research/abstract.md

 ---
 title: Abstract
 layout: chapter
+introduction: "In the near future, a significant part of the population is older.
+Redundant urban land is now fertile.
+Mobility is electric or human-powered."
 ---

-In the near future, a significant part of the population is older.
-Redundant urban land is now fertile.
-Mobility is electric or human-powered.

 Co-living, re-use lifestyles, and adaptation of the existing are the norm.
 And we humans, finally learned that together we are stronger, nature is sacred, technology is our ally, and life is slow.
 I propose to go back to the Arcadian archetype where community, sustainability, and simplicity are the assets for a prosperous living.
 As a test, I have analysed the Golden Lane Estate in London, a post-war example of an urban microcosm designed to advocate the modernist principles of wellbeing and social living.